To declare a schema for a primitive data type, such as File, you can use the Schema.declare function along with a type guard.

 Basic Default

-This is the most straightforward use case.
-If the input is missing or undefined, the default value will be used.
+This is the simplest use case.
+If the input is missing or undefined, the default value will be applied.

 Syntax

-Encoding: Input a: A transforms back to i: I
+Transforms the input a: A back to i: I

 Default with Exactness